yuksk/SIDAM/src/SIDAM/ctab/readme.md

 # Color tables

 Color table waves for SIDAM are in this folder.
-If you want to add your own color table waves, put them here and modify the configuration file.
+If you want to add your own color table waves, put them here (or somewhere you prefer) and modify the configuration file.
 See also `SIDAM.default.toml`.

 ## Imported color tables